Something BIG is Coming Lead management is about to get a whole lot easier Be The First to Know→

 Before you try to fix suffering rankings, we need to determine why your rankings are slipping in the first place.

 • Is a Competitor is Beating You? — This is the most common reason that a ranking will start to dip.
-If you’ve only got down the page a few spots, then it’s likely that Google is trying to make space for a competitor who it perceives as having rank-worthy content for the specified keyword phrase.
+If you’ve only gone down the search results page a few spots, then it’s likely that Google is trying to make space for a competitor who it perceives as having rank-worthy content for the specified keyword phrase.
 Check out Step 2 to figure out how to address this problem.

 • Has Google Penalized Your Site? — In rare cases, it’s possible that Google has penalized your site for one reason or another.
 If you’ve been paying for backlinks, using PBNs, or using other black-hat SEO tactics, it’s possible that Google has penalized your site.
 If this is the case, then your site will probably have completely disappeared, not just have dipped a bit.
 Check out Step 10 to learn more about how to fix this.

-• Did You Trim Your Content On Your Home Page Or City Pages?
-If you’ve recently made changes to your content, those changes might take time to bounce back in the rankings.
+• Did You Trim Your Content On Your Home Page Or City Pages? — If you’ve recently made changes to your content, those changes might take time to bounce back in the rankings.

 Once you know what the problem is, you should have a much easier time fixing the problem with the below steps.
 If your page completely disappeared, then you probably got penalized by Google.